Understanding the Difference Between Inventory Liquidation and Bankruptcy Liquidation

 Overstock: Sometimes, businesses order more products than they can sell.
 Liquidation helps free up storage space.

-Outdated Products: Products that are no longer in demand need to be sold to avoid losses.
+Outdated Products: Products no longer in demand must be sold to avoid losses.

 How Does Inventory Liquidation Work?